7orivorian/7orivorian/README.md

 ## 👋 Heya!
-**I'm Tori** — I make websites, games, mods, libraries, & more!
+I'm known as **Tori** on the internet — I make websites, games, mods, libraries, & more!
 Take a look at some of my projects here on GitHub or over on my beautiful [website](https://7ori.dev).

 ## 🧰 Tools